2026-27 entry

 Teaching

-You'll learn through small-group discussions in research seminars and tutorials which accompany the lecture-led modules.
+You'll learn through lectures and also small-group discussions in research seminars.
 These discussions give you the opportunity to explore module reading materials, as well as your own philosophical interests.

 We provide one-to-one supervision for your dissertation and your philosophy essays, to help you develop as an independent researcher.